EmmS21/Prompts/MarketingAgentLearning.md

    - Target audience pain points
    - Unique selling points
    - Customer journey touchpoints
-2. Generate 50 completely new keywords by:
+2. Take your time and generate 50 completely new keywords by:
    - Exploring different aspects of the business's value proposition
    - Using varied search intent patterns (informational, transactional, etc.)
    - Considering different stages of the customer journey
    - Creating long-tail variations that show high intent
-   Note: While {old_keywords} provide context, do not reuse them - generate entirely new variations
+   Note: While {old_keywords} provide context, do not under any circumstances use any of these - generate entirely new variations
 3. For each batch of new keywords:
-   - Run them through the generate_keyword_ideas tool
+   - Run them through the generate_keyword_ideas tool (DO NOT INCLUDE ANY OF THE OLD KEYWORDS {old_keywords} in this task)
    - If results are insufficient, generate another batch with different variations
    - Continue until you have at least 15 validated keywords with good search volume.
 If you do not have enough keywords from this tool, return to step 2, generate new keywords and run them through step 3.
 Continue this process until you have at least 15 keywords
 4. Generate 30 new headlines and 20 new descriptions.
 These should be ad text that connect to the business's target audience